5E7EN/Kyocera-Diag-Interface/README.md

 ## How it works

 This tool interacts with the `/vendor/bin/kdiag_common` binary on device.
 The binary exposes quite a lot of diagnostics-related methods that grant near full control of the device.
-Excluding the native functions, much of this is also possible once permissive root access is enabled.
+Besides the native functions, much is also possible once permissive root access is enabled.
+Proper writeup coming soon™.

 ## Credits